developersworkspace/OpenDocs/Getting-Started-With-Docker/README.md

 We are now authorized to access the Docker repository and it's sources.
 We can add these source to our APT sources.

-`sudo apt-add-repository 'deb https://apt.dockerproject.org/repo ubuntu-xenial main`
+`sudo apt-add-repository 'deb https://apt.dockerproject.org/repo ubuntu-xenial main'`

 To make sure that we use the docker-engine package that we just added, we need to update all packages and clear the original docker-engine package from the APT sources